Statement of Purpose

 The Charles Hutton Day Unit comprises 14 bays with shared bath/shower and toilet facilities, accommodating day-case patients.
 Each bay is equipped with piped oxygen, nurse call system, including assist and cardiac arrest calls, WiFi, iPads and valuables storage.

-Nursing staff on the wards are fully trained and qualified to care for patients compassionately, in a multi speciality environment.
+Nursing staff on the wards are fully trained and qualified to care for patients compassionately, in a multi-specialty environment.
 Robust Clinical Governance processes underpin their practice which is monitored, reviewed and evaluated on an ongoing basis.

-Nursing staff are required to deliver high quality care to patients, within a prescribed model, to ensure standardised practise with an emphasis on assessing the patient’s individual needs and wishes.
-Continuity of care is assured through the established Named Nurse process whereby our nurses aim to have a therapeutic effect on their patient’s recovery.
-Best practice guidelines, professional body recommendations and regulatory requirements underpin the prescribed care and supports the care pathway followed.
+Nursing staff are required to deliver high quality care to patients, within a prescribed model, to ensure standardised practice with an emphasis on assessing the patient’s individual needs and wishes.
+Best practice guidelines, professional body recommendations and regulatory requirements underpin the prescribed care and support the patient’s care pathway.

-Nursing staff are trained to deal with medical emergency situations and a significant proportion of them are qualified to care for patients who require high dependency nursing up to a level 2 critical care classification.
-It is the policy of the hospital, however, to transfer patients, once stabilised, to a dedicated critical care unit, if such care is required.
+Nursing staff are trained to deal with medical emergency situations and a significant proportion of them are qualified to care for patients who require high dependency nursing up to CCL2 It is the policy of the hospital, however, to transfer patients, once stabilised, to a dedicated critical care unit, if CCL3 is required.
 Formal transfer arrangements are in place for both adult and paediatric patients.